Your browser is out of date!

 Description

-• Projects in this scope area may include installing air source heat pumps/devices with a fan, heating coil, a filter section, and provision for blending outside air for ventilation.
-The full, detailed scope of work for this project including any additional work areas will be updated here after alignment with project stakeholders through scoping and design activities.
+• Work scopes in this area may include installing air source heat pumps/devices with a fan, heating coil, a filter section, and provision for blending outside air for ventilation.

 Stretch